 - Index of submissions

 - Submissions A to C

 - Submissions M to R

 - Submissions S to T

 Your feedback will help us improve the CDS which will result in better outcomes for the community, for the CDS industry and for remanufacturing jobs in SA.

-We will consider your feedback to determine changes that should be made to the South Australia Container Deposit Scheme.
+We will consider your feedback and continue to work with key stakeholders, to determine legislative changes that should be made to the South Australia Container Deposit Scheme.

 What is the Container Deposit Scheme (CDS)?

 The SA Container Deposit Scheme (CDS) is one of the longest running and successful product stewardship schemes in Australia, with container deposit legislation being first introduced in SA in 1977 as a litter control measure and is now also used to incentivise resource recovery and recycling.

 The scheme was introduced to address significant volumes of beverage containers in the litter stream and broadly coincided with the introduction of non-refillable beverage containers such as cans and then later, plastic soft drink bottles.